mikzuit/go-client-bdd-convey/README.md

 # Installation
-Run "docker-compose up" , Application should start running test with convey on:
+Run "docker-compose up" in default branch( dev), Application should start running test with convey on:

+To run app in debug mode, switch to "debug" branch and "docker-compose up"

 http://localhost:8080